Boramm-Choi/Dice-Challenge/README.md

-# Dice Challenge
+# Dice-Challenge
- dice challenge work with Udemy
+ Dice-Challenge with Udemy